 Teaching a laboratory section involves different responsibilities than teaching a discussion section.
 Preparation is still going to be the key to making your teaching assignment a rewarding experience for both you and your students.
-The first day your lab meets you aren't likely to be performing a true experiment so you still may want to dress in a slightly more professional manner.
-Once true experiments start however you will probably want to dress in clothing more appropriate to being in a lab.
+The first day your lab meets, you are not likely to be performing a true experiment so you still may want to dress in a slightly more professional manner.
+Once true experiments start however, you will probably want to dress in clothing more appropriate to being in a lab.
 Please remember that all clothing requirements for your students also apply to you.
 Do NOT show up in shorts, sleeveless shirts, wearing sandals, or any other clothing that would be in violation of the safety agreement.

-All of the chemistry laboratories are located in the chemistry building, so you won't have to go far to find your room.
-The laboratory doors to the main hallways are always locked.
-This is done as a security measure, to both prevent theft of equipment and protect students in the event that there would be a gunman in the building.
-If students leave the laboratory for any reason during the course of a lab class, they will need to be let back into the room.
+All of the chemistry laboratories are located in the chemistry building, so you will not have to go far to find your room.
+The laboratory doors to the main hallways remain locked.
+This is a security measure to both prevent theft of equipment and protect students in the event that there would be a gunman in the building.
+If students leave the laboratory for any reason during the course of a lab class, someone in the lab will need to allow them back into the room.
 Never block the doors open.
 This is especially important as the laboratories have an active air monitoring system that constantly monitors the room and the hall pressure in an effort to keep the labs at a slight negative pressure.
-This helps ensure that vapors in the room don't escape to the hallways when the door is opened.
-When the door is blocked open the system can't maintain the proper pressure in the room.
-To enter the room, you as an AI should enter through the door from the back hallway.
-The hall can be accessed from the door marked Chemistry Personnel Only across from room C033.
-There is an elevator in the back hallway that goes to the 1st floor.
+This helps ensure that vapors in the room do not escape to the hallways when the door is open.
+When the door is blocked open, the system cannot maintain the proper pressure in the room.
+To enter the room, you as an Al should enter through the door from the back hallway.
+The back hallway door is marked Chemistry Personnel Only across from room CO33.
+There is an elevator in the back hallway that goes to the first floor.

 It is critical that you arrive early to your lab section.
-When you arrive each day, the first thing you should do is get a check list from the back hall.
-There are samples of both the upstairs and the downstairs lab sheets included below.
+When you arrive each day, the first thing you should do is get a checklist from the back hall.
+There are samples of both the upstairs and the down-stairs lab sheets included below.
 The next thing you should do is locate the reagents and equipment you will need for the experiment you are performing.
 Labs meet almost constantly throughout the day and the prep lab staff will not be coming in and cleaning/reorganizing before your section.
-If the class before you left the lab in an inappropriate condition then note it on the back of the checklist, and return equipment and chemicals to their proper locations for your students.
-If reagent bottles are empty you can bring them to the prep room for refilling before your class meets.
-If there are enough chemicals to get started, it is alright to let students bring the bottles to the "Window" when they actually run out.
+If the class before you left the lab in an inappropriate condition, then note it on the back of the checklist and return equipment and chemicals to their proper locations for your students.
+If reagent bottles are empty, you can bring them to the prep room for refilling before your class meets.
+If there are enough chemicals to get started, it is all right to let students bring the bottles to the "Window" when they actually run out.
 Be sure the student brings the empty bottle with them.
-If they do not have a bottle, the prep room will assume the bottle is just in use and the students didn't look for it and will send them back to the lab.
+If they do not have a bottle, the prep room will assume the bottle is just in use and the students did not look for it and will send them back to the lab.